seamusabshere/lock_and_cache/README.md

 As you can see, most caching libraries only take care of (1) and (4) (well, and (5) of course).

+If an error is raised during calculation, that error is propagated to all waiters for 1 second.

 ## Practice

 ### Setup